1971 Mississippi Delta tornado outbreak: Delhi, Louisiana/Inverness, Mississippi

-Cary–Gooden Lake–Pugh City–Morgan City–Money, Mississippi/Middleton, Tennessee
+Cary–Pugh City, Mississippi

 This, the deadliest and longest-lived of the three violent tornadoes, was likely a tornado family.
-It first touched down just southeast of Fitler, approximately 6–8 mi southwest of Cary, and moved northeastward.
-Just south of Cary, the tornado destroyed the Evanna Plantation, killing 14 people there.
-The tornado then struck Cary, destroying the entire community.
-Continuing to the northeast, the tornado struck Gooden Lake, killing seven people there, and then struck Mound Lake Plantation, causing two additional fatalities.
-The tornado then passed through and completely destroyed the Joe Regh Plantation at Pugh City, reducing frail, low-income housing to "splinters," rolling farm machinery, and killing at least 21 people.
-Some sources listed an extra fatality at Pugh City.
-Extensive wind-rowing occurred as frame homes were completely swept away.
-The tornado killed two more people in Swiftown; six in Morgan City; two a few miles west of Greenwood, near Fort Loring; and four near Money.
+It first touched down just east-northeast of Fitler, approximately 6–8 mi southwest of Cary, and moved northeastward.
+Just south of Cary, the tornado destroyed the Evanna Plantation, killing 14 people there, hurling vehicles several hundred yards, scouring earth, and debarking trees.
+The tornado then struck southern Cary, leveling Bellgrade Quarter—a predominantly working-class, African-American neighborhood—and killing 13.
+Continuing to the northeast, the tornado struck Gooden Lake, killing seven people and wrecking 12 homes there.
+Near Belzoni it hit the Castleman community, leveling a manor there, and destroyed a few dwellings in northeastern Humphreys County.
+According to reports, the tornado then destroyed the Joe Regh Plantation at Pugh City, reducing frail, low-income, frame housing to "splinters", rolling farm machinery, and killing at least 21—and possibly up to 26—people; extensive wind-rowing occurred as well.
+The tornado left most of the 50 homes and several stores at Pugh City irreparable.

+It then brushed southeastern Swiftown, destroying three homes, damaging other buildings, and killing two more people.
+Between Swiftown and Morgan City the tornado followed MS 7, tearing apart 35 dwellings.
+It then hit northwestern Morgan City, destroying about 12 homes and killing three (possibly six) people.
+Just west of Greenwood, near Fort Loring, it tossed a vehicle off U.S. 82, killing its two occupants.
+Four more deaths occurred near Money.
 The tornado may have weakened and reformed into a separate event that passed through or near Avalon, Oxberry, Cascilla, and Tillatoba, causing scattered damage in those communities.
 Isolated stands of mature trees and willows were twisted, splintered, or prostrated, and outbuildings on farms were damaged.
 Bits of roofing, insulation, and wallpaper were torn off in Tillatoba.
+This and the previous tornado closely paralleled each other, affecting several of the same counties.
+The tornado is the deadliest in Mississippi since 1950; however, the deadliest Mississippi tornado on record in the 20th century killed 216 people in 1936.
+Official data and Grazulis tabulated 58 deaths, but one of these was from the Inverness F5.